top of page

 Inventory analysis helps you know the right amount of stock to keep.
 It ensures you can meet demand without spending too much on storage.
 Inventory is an asset on the balance sheet.
 It shows the products a company plans to sell to customers.
 Inventory includes finished goods, raw materials used to make products, and work-in-progress goods.
 For example, a washing machine being assembled is a work-in-progress.
 Read our guide to learn more about different types of inventory.

-The four most common types of inventory are Finished Goods, Raw Materials, Work-In-Process (WIP), and Overhaul / MRO Inventory.
+The four most common types of inventory analysis are Finished Goods, Raw Materials, Work-In-Process (WIP), Overhaul / MRO Inventory, Cycle Stock, and Safety Stock.
 Knowing the type of inventory your business has helps you manage it more effectively.
 This includes practicing better inventory control and choosing the right inventory management to track all stock efficiently.

 1. Finished Goods Inventory